Skip to content

 jq '.[] | .ips[].asn.organization' results.json | sort | uniq

-For the complete JSON schema reference, see our JSON Schema Documentation.
+For the complete JSON schema reference, see the JSON export reference.